marinara782/OMG-Multiplayer-Project/README.md

 - `Iteration3`
 - `LeaderandMatch_iteration3`

 These branches reflect the modular refinement efforts by various subgroups within the team.
-Although exact team size per branch varies, the whole class collaborated across modules during this final implementation phase.
+Although the exact team size per branch varies, the whole class collaborated across modules during this final implementation phase.

 > Note: Not all contributions during Iteration 3 were divided evenly among members, but each team member contributed to code refinement, debugging, and final documentation.